bloudermilk/acts_as_async/README.md

   * You can pass any number of additional arguments to async'd methods so long as they can be serialized into JSON
+  * Adding acts_as_async to your Gemfile automatically loads both Resque and Resque-scheduler's rake tasks.
+This means you can use both `$ rake resque:work` and `$ rake resque:scheduler` right out of the box.
   * By deafult, each model will add tasks to a queue named "default".
 You can pass the `:queue` option to `acts_as_async` to specify a different queue.
   * Dynamic methods support names with exclamation points but not question